William Tecumseh Sherman (Saint-Gaudens): History

-1974 landmarks designation
+The idea for the statue dates back to as early as 1888.
+The architect Charles Follen McKim and sculptor Augustus Saint-Gaudens decided in 1902 to install an equestrian statue of U.S. Army general William Tecumseh Sherman in Central Park.
+Several sites had been considered, including Sherman Square on the Upper West Side; the median of Riverside Drive just south of Grant's Tomb; another site on Riverside Drive; and Grand Army Plaza.
+The Central Park Mall was also considered but ruled out.
+The statue was dedicated in the northern half of what would later become the Grand Army Plaza on May 30, 1903.

+The plaza was re-landscaped in the 1910s after newspaper publisher Joseph Pulitzer died in 1911, bequeathing $50,000 for the creation of a memorial fountain.
+As part of the fountain's construction, the Sherman Monument remained in the northern half, but moved 15 ft west to be symmetrically opposite the fountain.

-On May 30, 1974, the Landmarks Preservation Commission held a public hearing to consider designation of the Grand Army Plaza, including the Sherman Monument, as a Scenic Landmark.
-The measure was approved on July 23, 1974.
+On July 23, 1974, the Landmarks Preservation Commission designated Grand Army Plaza, including the Sherman Monument, as a New York City scenic landmark.

-Restoration

 On March 26, 1985, the Central Park Conservancy and the architecture firm of Buttrick White & Burtis presented plans to the Landmarks Preservation Commission for a full restoration of the plaza, including the Sherman Monument.
 The work was completed in June 1990, including a re-gilding of the statue, and the replacement of a palm frond and a sword that had been removed previously.

-The Grand Army Plaza was renewed again in 2013, including a re-gilding of the statue of William Tecumseh Sherman.
+Grand Army Plaza was renewed again in 2013, including a re-gilding of the statue of William Tecumseh Sherman.